THE LATEST GUIDANCE

 GIVE BACK TO NATURE - at the moment the environment is benefitting greatly from our lack of pollutive activity.
 Why not enhance this and make this a time we can look back on with some cheer?
 Have a look in your shed and see if you have some scrap wood so you can make a bird nest box or hedgehog house.
 There are plans for bird houses on the net, and a lovely hedgehog house plan can be found here.
 These are great activities to do with kids too

 EXERCISE - at the moment we're allowed to go out and exercise once a day (this may change - for up to date info click here) so why not use this as a chance to get fit.
 The fitter we are, the better our defenses and state of mind are.
-You could even go for a run with a friend - now before you correct me on this I'm not being as irresponsible as you think.
-Me and my friend Fi ran together yesterday - we both ran the same distance, and left at the same time - but we ran in separate locations and checked in with one another afterwards.
+You could even go for a run, bike ride or walk with a friend, so long as you keep 2m apart.
 Below is a photo of me all triumphant after my run.
-Send me your photos of your outdoor exercise and I'll put some of them up on here - my email address is email@example.com CARE: make sure you wear something hi-viz or bright - there's not much traffic out there and some of those that are using the roads have quickly got used to having the road to themselves and are zipping along quite fast.
+Send me your photos of your outdoor exercise and I'll put some of them up on here - my email address is firstname.lastname@example.org CARE: make sure you wear something hi-viz or bright - there's not much traffic out there and some of those that are using the roads have quickly got used to having the road to themselves and are zipping along quite fast.

 HOME SCHOOLING - the BBC have just launched 'bitesize' which is daily lessons for homeschooling every year group in Maths, English, Science, History, Geography and more.
 To access this FREE resouce click here